Same words. Better story.

 Eight miles.

 The challenge.
-How do you tell the story of a light rail extension without reducing it just to infrastructure?
+Telling the story of a light rail extension without reducing it just to infrastructure.

 The insight.
 The story wasn’t eight miles of rail.
 It was what those eight miles made possible.